On Payment Channels in Asynchronous Money Transfer Systems: Chain payments

 \section{Chain payments}

 We can extend the discussion of payment channels to chain payments.
-A chain payment system allows making payments off-chain between users who do not share a direct payment channel between them, but do share a route through intermediate users.
-For example, suppose Alice wants to make a payment to Bob, but she does not share a direct payment channel with him.
-Rather, she has a channel with Charlie, and Charlie has a channel with Bob.
+A chain payment system allows making payments off-chain between users who do not share a direct payment channel between them but do share a route through intermediate users.
+For example, suppose that Alice wants to make a payment to Bob, but she does not share a direct payment channel with him.
+Rather, she has a channel with Charlie and Charlie has a channel with Bob.
 A chain payment allows using the route from Alice to Bob via Charlie to make the payment on all channels atomically.
-Chain payments are used extensively as part of the Lightning Network~\cite{poon2016lightning} on Bitcoin.
+Chain payments are used extensively in Lightning Network~\cite{poon2016lightning}.